Mike Barnett (ice hockey): Career

 Following his playing career, Barnett and long time hockey agent Gus Badali created Sierra Sports Group.
 In 1982, Barnett formed his own sports management company, CorpSport International, based in Edmonton, Alberta.
 Modeled after Mark McCormack's International Management Group, CorpSport became the Canadian industry leader in representing a wide variety of Canada's top athletes.
-Wayne Gretzky and Lanny McDonald (hockey), Jim Nelford and Richard Zokol (golf), Kurt Browning (ice skating), Willie de Wit (boxing), Matt Dunigan (football), Cody Snyder (rodeo), and Steve Podborski, Brian Stemmle, Rob Boyd and Karen Percy (skiing) were all Canada's premiere athletes in their respective sports.
+Wayne Gretzky and Lanny McDonald (hockey), Jim Nelford and Richard Zokol (golf), Kurt Browning (ice skating), Willie de Wit (boxing), Matt Dunigan (football), Cody Snyder (rodeo), and Steve Podborski, Brian Stemmle, Rob Boyd and Karen Percy (skiing) were all represented under CorpSport.
 CorpSport also represented Karen Baldwin, who was Canada's first ever Miss Universe in 1982.

 In 1988, Barnett merged CorpSport International with IMG, where he ran the Los Angeles office.
 Over the course of his twelve years with IMG, Barnett rose to International Vice-President.
 CorpSport's Vice-President, Kevin Albrecht also joined Barnett at IMG, becoming President of IMG Canada, in Toronto.

 In August 2001, Barnett left IMG and the athlete representation business to join his former client Wayne Gretzky, who had become an owner with the Phoenix Coyotes.
 In his first year as General Manager, the team established their best record in franchise's history.
 Seven years later, several key players that were signed by Barnett - all-time leading scorer Shane Doan, Keith Yandle, Martin Hanzal, and Derek Morris - remained on the team as important pieces of the Coyotes 2013-2014 roster.
 In May 2006, Barnett was named with Ken Holland to the management of Team Canada at the World Hockey Championships.
 In Riga, Latvia that year, Canada sent its youngest team ever (Sidney Crosby, Jeff Carter, Mike Richards).
 In April 2007, after six years, Barnett was relieved of his duties as General Manager of the Coyotes.

 In July 2008, Barnett joined the New York Rangers, as Senior Advisor to the President-General Manager, Glen Sather.
 He remains in that capacity today.